Pelumi-Aderinto/Data_Engineering_Projects/README.md

 # Data-Engineering
-A repository for all my data-engineering related projects
+Repo for all my data related projects
+## Sub-Folder
+To check projects I have worked on, go into the sub-folders